cozy/cozy-stack/docs/notes.md

 ### GET /notes

 It returns the list of notes, sorted by last update.
+It adds the path for the files in the response, as it can be convient for the notes application.

 **Note:** a permission on `GET io.cozy.files` is required to use this route.